MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/add-users.md

 - **Name** Fill in first, last, display name, and username.

-- **Domain** For example, if the user's username is Jakob, and his domain is contoso.com, he'll sign in to Office 365 by typing jakob@contoso.com.
+- **Domain** For example, if the user's username is Jakob, and his domain is contoso.com, he'll sign in to by typing jakob@contoso.com.

 - **Password settings** Choose to the use auto-generated password or create your own strong password for the user.